Gut Health

 Strain

 The most effective strain of probiotics is a spore-based Bacillus strain.
-These probiotics are composed of microorganisms that occur naturally in soil.
-And who are we to argue with Mother Nature?
+These probiotics are composed of hardy, transient microorganisms that occur naturally in soil, but only activate once their reach the gut, where they remain for 3-4 weeks, nourishing native, good bacteria and bringing balance to the microbiome.

 Survivability

-On its way to your child’s gut microbiome, the probiotic needs to pass through a harsh environment that contains bile, digestive enzymes, stomach acids, and more.
+On its way to your child’s gut microbiome, probiotic bacteria need to pass through a harsh environment that contains bile, digestive enzymes, stomach acids, and more.
 Not an easy task!
-Just Thrive Probiotic has 1,000 times the survivability of other probiotics, including those found in probiotic-rich foods.
+Because Just Thrive Probiotic is spore-based, it has 1,000 times the survivability of other probiotics, including those found in probiotic-rich foods.

 Support Your Child’s Gut Health With Just Thrive Probiotic

-Regardless of whether or not your child is showing all the signs that they need probiotics, they’ll surely benefit from taking them.
+Regardless of whether or not your child is showing all the signs that they need probiotics, most kids benefit in some way from taking them.

-Probiotic-friendly foods are great for overall health, but usually not enough on their own.
-With the addition of Just Thrive Probiotic, you can give your kids the support they need to live their happiest, healthiest life.
+Probiotic-friendly foods are great for overall health, but usually not enough on their own, since many will die before reaching the gut.
+With the addition of Just Thrive Probiotic, you set your kids up with a great foundation for overall health and well-being.

 Just Thrive is safe for kids of all ages, but if your child is under 8, we recommend starting with half a capsule sprinkled on their food, or in a glass of water or juice.
-Kids won’t even know it’s there since these strains are tasteless, colorless, and odorless.
+Kids won’t even know it’s there since the powder is tasteless, colorless, and odorless.
+(We even have a delicious probiotic gummy option with the same great strains!)
 And remember, even pregnant and breastfeeding mothers can pass along probiotic benefits to their babies, so make sure to nurture your own microbiome as well!

-Our formulations are all-natural, non-GMO, and made WITHOUT soy, dairy, sugar, salt, corn, tree nuts, or gluten—because ingredients matter, and your child deserves the best!
+Our formulation is all-natural, non-GMO, and made WITHOUT soy, dairy, sugar, salt, corn, tree nuts, or gluten—because ingredients matter, and your child deserves the best!

 And remember…